 Whichever side of the fence you end up on though, all novels need at least a little bit of preliminary work.
 Whether it’s plotting, researching, character sketching, or all of the above.
 Even the most dedicated pantser needs to have some idea of what’s going on.

-If you want some help figuring out an outline and organizing your novel-related notes, there are programs that can be of great assistance.
-Squibler offers a simple yet comprehensive set-up that makes planning and writing your novel as efficient and easy as possible.
+If you want some help figuring out an outline and organizing your novel-related notes, there are novel writing software that can be of great assistance.
+Squibler offers a simple yet comprehensive setup that makes planning and writing your novel as efficient and easy as possible.

-The Basics of How to Start a Novel
+2. How to Start a Novel With the Point of no Return

 Do this by creating a problem for your protagonist almost right away, and establish the stakes of the story – the higher the better.
 Once you have set up the issue and led your character to their decision, create a scene that will force your character into this central conflict.